Day 0 Arrival in Palmas - 18th October

 There are a few nightbirds that we could look for as well, such as Xingu Screech-Owl, Tawny-bellied Screech-Owl, Black-banded Owl & Crested Owl, Ocellated Poorwill.

-Depending on our flight time we may have the mornig to catch up with any species still missing from our lists before taking the return flight to Belo Horizonte where the tour concludes this evening.
+Depending on our flight time we may have the morning to catch up with any species still missing from our lists before heading to the local airport and taking the return flight to Belo Horizonte.